 Without getting into the nitty gritty, this call leaks the address of every kernel object associated to a handle and looks through the results in order to identify the access token handle that belongs to the current process.
 Once it is found, the code extracts the kernel-land address of the token.

-a code path in the driver that will return a value as close as possible to
+identify a code path in the driver that will return a value as close as possible

 First, it’s important to understand the structure of the buffer being passed into the IOCTL: